2957

 View in Library Catalog

-Only book i had near me at the time.
+Only book i had near me.
 Too gossipy for me.
-Hope to have another book next time.
-60 min read
+Hope for another book for next read

 View in Library Catalog